dmuth/cheetah-bot/README.md

 - Will only interact with allowlisted groups/group IDs.
 - Configurable rate limiting to prevent accidental flooding of the group.
 - Age checking on messages to prevent spamming the group after a hiatus.
+- Support for talking to <a href="https://mitmproxy.org/">mitmproxy</a>, if you'd like to monitor network activity.

 ## Usage